senecajs/seneca-transport/README.md

 There are three _INFO_ level entries of interest.
 On the server-side, the listen facility logs the fact that it has opened a TCP port, and is now listening for connections.
-Then the client-side logs that is has opened a connection to the server.
+Then the client-side logs that it has opened a connection to the server.
 And finally the server logs the same thing.